 A ganglion cyst or wrist ganglion is a small lump which appears in the wrist, often attached to a ligament.
-Some are not painful but others may require treatment.
+The size of the cyst and the severity of the wrist pain varies from person to person.
+Some ganglions are not painful so can be left, but others can hinder movement and cause pain, so may require treatment.
+Read more about the causes, symptoms and possible treatments for ganglions.

 Wrist ganglions are more common in women with 70% occurring in people between the ages of 20-40.
 They appear around the wrist joint as a small, often painless lump.
 As well as a small lump or swelling in the wrist, symptoms may include wrist pain which can vary from mild to severe.
 Pain may be aggravated by moving the wrist or direct impact or trauma to the cyst itself.
 The pain may come and go, as might the swelling.
 An MRI scan is likely to confirm the diagnosis.